-The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between the percentages of TOC actually removed to the percentage of TOC required to be removed.
+\The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between the percentages of TOC actually removed to the percentage of TOC required to be removed.
 A value of greater than one (1) indicates that the water system is in compliance with TOC removal requirements.
 A value of less than one (1) indicates a violation of the TOC removal requirements.

-In 2020, our PWS was sampled as part of the State of Ohio's Per- and Polyfluoroalkyl Substances (PFAS) Sampling Initiative.
-Results from this sampling indicated PFAS were detected in our drinking water below the action level established by Ohio EPA.
-Follow up monitoring is being conducted.
-For more information about PFAS, and to view our latest results please visit pfas.ohio.gov.
 Turbidity Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.
-As reported above, the City of Wauseon's highest recorded turbidity result for 2020 in the 1.221 samples ran was 0.23 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.
+As reported above, the City of Wauseon's highest recorded turbidity result for 2021 in the 1,326 samples ran was 0.20 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.